ONSdigital/dp-cmd-permissions-spike/README.md

 - Wrap the route `handlerFunc` in the `permission.RequireViewer` or `permission.RequireEditor` as required.
 - The permission wrapper will send the identity in the context to zebedee to determined if the request should proceed

+Requires:
+- A service auth token

+Or

+- A Florence auth token
+- A collection ID (if user is not an editor or admin)
+- A dataset ID (if user is not an editor or admin)

 ```go
 func main() {